Foul (nautical)

 Foul is a nautical term meaning to entangle or entwine, and more generally that something is wrong or difficult.
 The term dates back to usage with wind-driven sailing ships.

 Foul anchor

-It is usually applied to the state of an anchor, which has become hooked on some impediment on the seafloor, or has its cable wound round the stock or flukes.
-The term is generally utilized when speaking of items of historical value such as the US Navy chief petty officer emblem.
-The foul anchor is also the official seal of the Lord High Admiral of the United Kingdom.
-The seal is flown on the ship carrying the monarch to sea.
-It is also flown during the launching of a warship of the Royal Navy.
-The foul anchor is also depicted on the emblem of the U.S. Public Health Service.
+The term is usually applied to the state of an anchor which has become hooked on some impediment on the seafloor, or has its cable wound round the stock or flukes.
+The term is generally utilized when speaking of items of historical value such as the emblem of the United States Marine Corps or the United States Navy chief petty officer emblem.
+The foul anchor is also the official seal of the Lord High Admiral of the United Kingdom; the seal is flown on the ship carrying the monarch to sea and during the launching of a warship of the Royal Navy.

+A foul anchor is depicted on the emblem of the U.S. Public Health Service.
 Ships would display a foul anchor to indicate to officers on shore that sick persons were on board, prompting further investigation and possible quarantine.